ultraq/eslint-config-ultraq/README.md

 created a shareable ESLint config so I can put this little annoyance to bed.

-Made to be used in conjunction with the `eslint:recommended` config, and only specifies `rules` and `plugins` that aren't specific to any sort of library or framework as it can't make assumptions of the environment or parser for each project.
+Made to be used in conjunction with the `eslint:recommended` config, and only specifies items that aren't specific to any sort of library or framework as it can't make assumptions of the environment or parser for each project.